Willie169/Android-Non-Root/README.md

 * Usage: `proot-distro [COMMAND] [ARGUMENTS]`
 * Commands:
-   * help - Show this help information.
+  * help \- Show this help information.
-   * backup - Backup a specified distribution.
+  * backup \- Backup a specified distribution.
-   * install - Install a specified distribution.
+  * install \- Install a specified distribution.
-   * list - List supported distributions and their installation status.
+  * list \- List supported distributions and their installation status.
-   * login - Start login shell for the specified distribution.
+  * login \- Launch a login shell for the specified distribution if no additional arguments were given.
+Otherwise execute the given command and exit.
+    * Usage: `proot-distro login [OPTIONS] [DISTRO ALIAS] [-- [COMMAND]]`
+    * Command aliases: `sh`
+    * Options:
+      * `--help` \- Show this help information.
+      * `--user [user]` \- Login as specified user instead of 'root'.
+      * `--fix-low-ports` \- Modify bindings to protected ports to use a higher port number.
+      * `--isolated` \- Run isolated environment without access to host file system.
+      * `--termux-home` \- Mount Termux home directory to /root.
+Takes priority over `--isolated` option.
+      * `--shared-tmp` \- Mount Termux temp directory to /tmp.
+Takes priority over `--isolated` option.
+      * `--bind [path:path]` \- Custom file system binding.
+Can be specified multiple times.
+Takes priority over `--isolated` option.
+      * `--no-link2symlink` \- Disable hardlink emulation by proot.
+Adviseable only on devices with SELinux in permissive mode.
+      * `--no-sysvipc` \- Disable System V IPC emulation by proot.
+      * `--no-kill-on-exit` \- Wait until all running processes will finish before exiting.
+This will cause proot to freeze if you are running daemons.
+      * `--no-arch-warning` \- Suppress warning about CPU not supporting 32-bit instructions.
+      * `--kernel [string]` \- Set the kernel release and compatibility level to string.
+      * `--work-dir [path]` \- Set the working directory.
+      * `--env ENV=val` \- Set environment variable.
+Can be specified multiple times.
+    * Put `--` if you wish to stop command line processing and pass options as shell arguments.
+    * If no `--isolated` option given, the following host directories will be available:
+      * `/apex` (only Android 10+)
+      * `/data/dalvik-cache`
+      * `/data/data/com.termux`
+      * `/sdcard`
+      * `/storage`
+      * `/system`
+      * `/vendor`
-   * remove - Delete a specified distribution.
+  * remove \- Delete a specified distribution.
 WARNING: this command destroys data!
-   * rename - Rename installed distribution.
+  * rename \- Rename installed distribution.
-   * reset - Reinstall from scratch a specified distribution.
+  * reset \- Reinstall from scratch a specified distribution.
 WARNING: this command destroys data!
-   * restore - Restore a specified distribution.
+  * restore \- Restore a specified distribution.
 WARNING: this command destroys data!
-   * clear-cache - Clear cache of downloaded files.
+  * clear-cache \- Clear cache of downloaded files.

 ### Supported Distributions